Q. Why is a ranger working at another lake higher graded than I am? We do the same thing!

 Q. What is an IDP and how is it used?

-A. IDP stands for Individual Development Plan and should be discussed with your supervisor at least once a year, ideally at the same time that you are undergoing your TAPES counseling.
+A. IDP stands for Individual Development Plan and should be discussed with your supervisor at least once a year, ideally at the same time that you are undergoing your yearly performance evaluation. .
 An IDP is a working tool only.
-Just because training is listed on the IDP is not a guarantee that you will have the opportunity to take it.
+Just because training is listed on the IDP it is not a guarantee that you will have the opportunity to take it.
 Fiscal resources, workload, and other factors will have an impact on your opportunity to receive training.

 Q. I belong to professional societies and stay current in my career field but there is no reward for doing that, so why bother?